Q: How do I sign in?

 The Console Mobile Application supports several authentication methods, including owner/root credentials, IAM user credentials, and AWS access keys and federated login via AWS Single Sign-On, Microsoft Active Directory and third-party identity providers.
 An owner account is the AWS login that created the account.
 An IAM user is an identity that has been created by an administrator through the IAM service.
 Note that IAM users need to also provide their account alias, which can be found at the top of the Management Console sign-in screen.
 AWS access keys are used to sign programmatic requests that the app makes to AWS.

 For security reasons, we recommend that you secure your device with a passcode and that you follow an AWS best practice by creating and using an IAM user's credentials to log in to the app.
 If you lose your device, an IAM user can be deactivated to prevent unauthorized access.
 Root accounts cannot be deactivated.

 Click here to learn more about the different types of AWS security credentials.

-You can setup Touch ID or Face ID on supported iOS devices running Console Mobile Application v2.0+.
-Biometric authentication is currently not supported on Android.
+You can setup biometrics authentication on supported iOS and Android devices running Console Mobile Application v2.0+.

 Yes.
 We recommend using either a hardware MFA device or a virtual MFA on a separate mobile device for the greatest level of account protection.